mgaut72/animal-crossing-new-horizons-data/README.md

 # Animal Crossing New Horizons Data

-JSON Lines formatted data on things you can catch, capture, and acquire in New Horizons
+JSON Lines formatted data on things you can catch, capture, and acquire in New Horizons.

+A React site to display the data.

 ## Data